 Welcome to Rainbow Class' class page.
 I'm Miss Rosser, the class teacher in Rainbow Class.
 I am lucky to be supported in class by the lovely Mrs Rodriguez.
 We both absolutely love teaching in Rainbow class and joining the children with their learning journey throughout the first year of their school career.
 I love seeing the pride the children have in their own achievements and the magical imaginations they enjoy sharing with us on a daily basis.
 We relish providing the children with exciting learning opportunities that capture their interests and promote a love of learning.
 I love the opportunities within Reception to observe the children developing their own skills and knowledge through interacting with different resources whilst also watching them apply their understanding in a selection of ways.
 I love teaching Maths in Reception because there are so many exciting things that can be done with mathematical learning and it is wonderful watching the magical moments when children understand new concepts introduced to them.
 Mrs Rodriguez loves being creative in Rainbow class and particularly enjoys the unique models and paintings the children create.
 Together we make a great team sharing ideas and working with the children to encourage independence whilst helping them to achieve their maximum potential in a supportive environment.

-Rainbow class have an exciting term ahead of us.
-The children’s learning this term will be based around the topic ‘To Infinity and Beyond’.
+The children’s learning this term will be based around the topic ‘All Creatures Great and Small’.

-In the mornings please could you continue standing away from the wall and in front of the children with the other parents.
-We have only got two terms left in Rainbow class now and we are trying to promote independence within the children.
+In the mornings please could you stand away from the wall and in front of the children with the other parents.
+We have only got this term left in Rainbow class now and we are trying to promote independence within the children.

 Personal, Social and Emotional Development

 We will be covering all the areas of PSED through everyday activities and interaction with each other and a weekly circle time.
 We will continue working on being kind to each other and always listening carefully and respectfully to the ideas of others.
-We are also promoting that the children try and deal with issues between friends themselves instead of continually telling tales on each other.
-Please promote this at home, whilst also reassuring your child if they have anything important to tell us, for example; someone is hurt or has hurt them, they can still tell us this information.
+We will also be preparing the children for the changes that happen at this time of year.
+We will be having regular discussions about meeting their new teacher and they will also have a selection of opportunities to buddy up with a Year 1 child and develop an understanding about some of the changes they will experience in Year 1.

 Literacy-Reading and Writing/ Communication & Language

-This term we will be introducing the children to a carousel of activities during our guided reading time, this will involve the children developing their independence as learners through completing a range of activities organised around developing phonics, handwriting and writing skills.
-The children will also be reading with an adult twice a week, one group will participate in a guided (group) reading session and another group each child will be read with individually using their own books.
+This term we will be continuing with our guided reading carousel of activities.
+These will continue to include activities organised to promote independence whilst developing skills the children already have.
+The children will be reading with an adult twice a week, one group will participate in a guided (group) reading session and another group each child will be read with individually using their own books.
 For this to be beneficial for the children please can you ensure their reading books and reading record are in their bags every day.
-As our writing focus this term we will be continually working on developing our simple sentences and our confidence with this, however we are now looking for the children to show they can write for different purposes and at a greater length.
-We will be encouraging the children to begin writing their own simple stories about a favourite toy/character they have.
-We will also be looking for children to show their abilities to write things such as; cards, invitations; letters (maybe a thank you letter), also to begin looking at the organisation of instructions in order to attempt writing our own.
+To continue developing our writing skills this term, we will be encouraging the children to have a careful focus on their neat handwriting but we will also be continuing to write for different purposes.
+After our successful story writing last term for ‘Whatever Next’ we will be encouraging the children to attempt writing their own stories.
+We will also be looking for the children to show their abilities to write a selection of things such as; instructions, letters, recount of our class trip.

 Understanding the World

-As part of this learning we will also be looking at similarities and differences between ourselves and other families, communities and traditions.
+We will also continue to look at similarities and differences between ourselves and other families, communities and traditions.

 Expressive Arts and Design